-A family history of OI may increase your risk of certain types.
+A family history of OI may increase your risk of certain types of the disease.
 There are no known risk factors for most types of OI.

 If you are pregnant and have a family history of OI your doctor may do:

 There is presently no cure for OI.
-You and your medical team will create a plan to help you manage OI.
-In general treatment is directed toward:
+In general, treatment is directed toward:

 Some supportive treatment options include:

 Problems related to OI, such as fractures, can be reduced or prevented by a healthy lifestyle.
 This should include:

 OI is caused by a genetic defect.
 There is no known way to prevent it.

 Genetic counseling may be useful if you are planning to have a child and you have OI or a family history of OI.
 The counselor can let you know the risk your child may have of developing OI.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Osteogenesis imperfecta.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T116818/Osteogenesis-imperfecta .
 Updated April 19, 2016.
 Accessed June 16, 2016.